alexmoxon/linkedin-auto-apply/README.md

 # linkedin-auto-apply
-Automated script that applies to linkedin software engineering positions
+Automated script that applies to software engineering positions based on your work experience.